davidfreire/AdaptiveAgents-FER/README.md

 Each agent has its own classifier and dataset origin.

-Learning occurs only in the "learn" phase unless peer_learn_in_eval=True.
+Learning occurs only in the training phase unless peer_learn_in_eval=True.

 The system stops automatically when all sigma blocks are evaluated.